-The population structures studied in the previous two sections are essentially homogeneous.
-In the real world, however, the underlying topologies are often heterogeneous, where the connectivities for different individuals could be very different.
-Therefore, apart from the question of how many individuals are needed to be pinned, the selection of pinning nodes for the optimal control is another issue to be addressed.
+The two population structures studied in Sec. \ref{sec:results} are essentially homogeneous.
+In the real world, however, the underlying topologies are often heterogeneous, where the connectivity for different individuals could be very different.
+In a heterogeneously structured population, apart from the question of how many individuals are needed to be pinned, the selection of pinning nodes for the optimal control is also concerned.

-Fig.~\ref{fig:BAtime}(a) provides an example that when $3\%$ nodes are pinned in a random manner, the population evolves into a high fairness state on average, though intermittent failures are also seen.
-Fig.~\ref{fig:BAtime}(b) shows that when the pinning sites are chosen randomly, the fairness transition now becomes smooth, not sudden jump in the form of the first-order phase transition anymore as in the homogeneous networks.
-It shows that when less than 30 individuals ($3\%$ of the population) are pinned, the average level of fairness approaches 0.5.
+Fig.~\ref{fig:BAtime}(a) provides an example that when $3\%$ nodes are randomly chosen to be pinned, the population evolves into a high fairness state on average, though intermittent failures are also seen.
+Fig.~\ref{fig:BAtime}(b) shows that when the pinning sites are chosen randomly, the level of fairness transition now becomes smooth, not sudden jump in the form of the first-order phase transition anymore as seen in the homogeneous cases.
+It shows that as the number of the pinning individuals increases till $3\%$ percentage of the population, the average level of fairness gradually approaches $S_h$.
 A larger pinning percentage further stabilizes the fairness level.

-Quite unexpectedly, when only one hub with the largest degree is pinned, the fairness is rapidly pinned to $S_h$ and is very stable, see Fig.~\ref{fig:BAtime}(c).
-In numerical experiments, we find that even if the population size is increased up to $10^4$, pinning the largest hub is still sufficient to drive the whole population to the high fairness state.
-To reduce the control cost, we don't even need to pin the largest hub continuously; e.g. a periodic on-off control procedure can sustain the fair state $S_h$ for the whole population, with only about 1/50 control time-windows (see Appendix B).
+In fact, when only one hub with the largest degree is pinned, the fairness is still rapidly pinned to $S_h$ and is even more stable, see Fig.~\ref{fig:BAtime}(c).
+In numerical experiments, we find that even if the population size is increased up to $N=10^4$, pinning the largest hub is still sufficient to drive the whole population to the high fairness state.

-To systematically investigate the impact of degree heterogeneity, we give the minimal number of nodes required $m$ versus the degree of the pinning nodes $k$.
-Fig.~\ref{fig:BAtime}(d) shows that quite some hub nodes alone rather than the largest hub can pin the level of fairness to approach $(0.5, 0.5)$.
-Interesting, there is a power-law for those small or intermediately large degrees $m\sim k_{i}^{-\gamma}$, with $\gamma\approx 1.4$.
+To systematically investigate the impact of degree heterogeneity, we further give the minimal number of nodes $m$ versus the degree of the pinning nodes $k_i$.
+Fig.~\ref{fig:BAtime}(d) shows that quite some hub nodes alone rather than the largest hub can pin the level of fairness to approach $S_h$.
+Interesting, there is a power law for those small or intermediately large degrees $m\sim k_{i}^{-\gamma}$, with $\gamma\approx 1.4$.
 This means that to promote the fairness of heterogeneously structured populations, we can pin either very few hubs or relatively more periphery nodes according to the power law revealed.
 Approximately, the effect of pinning a node with degree $k_i$ is equivalent to pinning $10^{1.4}\approx25$ nodes with the degree of one order smaller $k_i/10$.